jacobxperez/rams/README.md

 ### Pull Requests

-Please ask first before embarking on any significant pull request (e.g. implementing features, re-factoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+Please ask first before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
 When contributing code to this project always ask yourself these questions.

 * Is it essential?
 * Will it add value?